akheron/sqltyper/README.md

 Check whether all output files are up-to-date without actually updating them.
 If they are, exit with status 0, otherwise exit with status 1.
 Useful for CI or pre-commit hooks.
+Default: `false`.

 `--prettify`, `-p`

-Apply `prettier` to output TypeScript files. `prettier` must be installed and configured for your project.
+Apply [prettier] to generated TypeScript files. [prettier] must be installed and configured for your project.
 Default: `false`.

 `--index`